Neural Capacity Estimators: How Reliable Are They?: Introduction

 {\bf Contributions:} In this work, we explore how the choice of neural network-based estimators of mutual information can affect capacity estimation.
-There have been several neural estimators proposed over the past few years for estimating mutual information~\cite{oord2018representation, belghazi2018mine, 2019variational, chan2019neural, smile2020, aharoni20_CapMemChan, mirkarimi2021neural}, and it is not clear what are the advantages and disadvantages of each approach.
 We focus on the problem of finding capacity of memoryless point-to-point channels with continuous alphabets.
 As in \cite{aharoni20_CapMemChan}, our approach uses neural architectures for approximating the optimal input distribution from an initial distribution by iteratively estimating the mutual information using a maximization, and then optimizing the input distribution using the estimated mutual information.
 We explore how the choice of neural network based estimators of mutual information can effect the capacity estimation.
+Note that while the performance of the \ac{nmie} techniques have been compared extensively for estimation of mutual information, it is not clear how they compare when estimating the capacity using this iterative double maximization approach.